sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. In the `Select Stream` window, click the stream to use as the basis of the naming pattern for the asset rule.

-   OSIsoft recommends that you pick a stream with a name that models the pattern of the stream names this rule should identify.
+   **Tip:** Select a stream with a name that models the pattern of the stream names this rule is intended to identify.

    The `Tank Rule A` examples uses the `PHI-Tank03Press` stream to create the stream pattern.